-At the end of 2008, IFU had a total of USD 37m (DKK 197m at year-end exchange rates) in USDdenominated loans outstanding, and the net profit is therefore sensitive to fluctuations in the USD/DKK exchange rate.
+At the end of 2008, IFU had a total of USD 37m (DKK 197m at year-end exchange rates) in USD-denominated loans outstanding, and the net profit is therefore sensitive to fluctuations in the USD/DKK exchange rate.
 A hedging policy is implemented in order to limit this sensitivity.
-According to the hedging policy, the USD-exposure must not exceed 15% of the Fund's equity capital plus value adjustments, and the hedged share of the total USD-exposure should normally not exceed 75%.
+According to the hedging policy, the USD exposure must not exceed 15% of the Fund's equity capital plus value adjustments, and the hedged share of the total USD exposure should normally not exceed 75%.
 IFU only hedges project loans with an estimated low risk of default.
-At the end of 2008, 58% of the USD exposure had been hedged.
-At the end of 2008, IFU's exposure to currencies other than USD, DKK and EUR was very low, at 1% of the loan portfolio at cost.
+At the end of 2008, 58% of the USD exposure to currencies other than USD, DKK and EUR was very low, at 1% of the loan portfolio at cost.